notaryproject/notation/specs/commandline/login.md

 Flags:
   -d, --debug               debug mode
   -h, --help                help for login
       --insecure-registry   use HTTP protocol while connecting to registries.
-Use it only for testing purposes -p, --password string     password for registry operations (default to $NOTATION_PASSWORD if not specified) --password-stdin      take the password from stdin -u, --username string     username for registry operations (default to $NOTATION_USERNAME if not specified)
+Should be used only for testing -p, --password string     password for registry operations (default to $NOTATION_PASSWORD if not specified) --password-stdin      take the password from stdin -u, --username string     username for registry operations (default to $NOTATION_USERNAME if not specified)